software-patterns/workshop/why.md

 we become voluble and magnanimous and stoic and wistful.

 These places are *alive*.
 They are constantly changing, yet they seem eternal, as if they could happily go on existing forever without losing their essential selves.
+Because we love them, we take care of them.
+We do not wish for their destruction.
+The places and the people in them thus sustain each other, and so the whole system becomes self-maintaining.

 Alexander claims that places like this share a startlingly simple property: they were made, not by the execution of some master plan,